brightsole/solosis-sst/README.md

 deploy the service to sst by configuring the github action. you'll need to set up OIDC and aws creds.
 I'm a repo not a library; look it up.

 ## TODOS
-1. load the url into a config that we can read in the federation gateway
 1. REST routes on the `/item` url with a broken-out controller.
 That way we can have complicated nested calls without having large gql request syntax.
 1. expand the query language to allow for better lookin' up stuff